MISP/MISP/app/Plugin/AadAuth/README.md

 There are still a number of rough edges but in general the plugin works.

 It supports verification if a user has the proper 'MISP AD' groups.
 Users should already exist in MISP.
-TODO: autocreate users
+Future enhancement could include autocreate users

 Azure authentication code inspired by https://www.sipponen.com/archives/4024